aws-samples/industrial-data-store-simulation-chatbot/app_factory/README.md

 ## AWS Configuration

 This application uses Amazon Bedrock for natural language understanding and AI capabilities.
-The following Bedrock models are supported:
+For the list of supported models, see [Supported models and model features](https://docs.aws.amazon.com/bedrock/latest/userguide/conversation-inference-supported-models-features.html) and filter by models that support both **Converse API** and **Tool use**, such as:

-- Claude 3 (Haiku, Sonnet, Opus)
+- Claude 3, 3.5, 3.7 (Haiku, Sonnet, Opus)
 - Amazon Nova (Micro, Lite, Pro)
 - Other models that support the Converse API and tool use

 Ensure your AWS account has access to these models and appropriate permissions.
+See [Add or remove access to Amazon Bedrock foundation models](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access-modify.html) for detailed instructions.

 ## Customization

 ### Adding Custom Questions

 Edit `data/sample_questions.json` to add your own example questions.

 ### Meeting Templates

 Modify `data/meeting_templates.json` to create custom meeting templates.

 ### Database Customization

-The database is generated using `data_generator/sqlite-synthetic-mes-data.py`.
+The database is generated using `data_generator/sqlite-synthetic-mes-data.py` and leveraging the data from `data_generator/data_pools.json`.
 You can modify this script to create different products, work centers, or other manufacturing elements.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments
+## Frameworks and tools used

 - Data generation uses the Faker library for creating realistic synthetic data
 - Visualizations are powered by Plotly